PearlMody05/codeEasy-/README.md

 1. Open Visual Studio Code.
 2. Click on the codeEasy button in the activity bar for prompt based code generation
-3. Select lines of code which you want to edit or enhance and right click them
+3. Select lines of code which you want to edit or where there is potential bug.Right click and choose option of Code Editor (codeEasy) to type prompt or Fix Bugs (codeEasy)
+4.To test python api's or anyother code , right click and choose "Generate Test Cases (codeEasy)"

 ## Extension Settings